Wint3rmute/cv/example.typ

     //=== Academic Aviation Club
     //#term[Sep 2019 --- 2023][Wrocław, PL]

-    At the university I participated in a student research circle, the Academic Aviation Club (Original Polish name: _Akademicki Klub Lotniczy_), dedicated to developing unmanned aerial vehicles.
-As a member, I participated in a number of competitions, both as a programmer and as a team leader.
+    I participated in a student research circle, the Academic Aviation Club (Original Polish name: _Akademicki Klub Lotniczy_), dedicated to developing unmanned aerial vehicles.
+During the period of 2020 to 2021, I held the position of club's Vice-President.
+I took part in a number of competitions, both as a programmer and as a team leader.

     #position[SAE Aero Design][Florida, USA]
     #term[2020][Florida, USA]

-    Second place in general
-    classification, second place in the Advance category.
     Developed a mathematical model predicting an optimal position for dropping a payload from a flying plane and built the telemetry software required to operate the system.
+The team took second place in general classification, second place in the Advance category.

     #position[Droniada][Kąkolewo, PL]
     #term[2021][Kąkolewo, PL]